sedsimon/modr-bot/docs/decisions/0003-which-features-for-OSS-release.md

 1. caching of results from github
 1. documentation for installing
 1. Slack app to marketplace
+1. Documentation for how to get started with ADRs

 ## People
 **Decision Maker**: Simon Stanlake